wmde/fundraising-banners-until-2022/README.md

 - [x] Add Dockerfile with installed npm >= 5.x, check in npm lock file (5.3 it is)
 - [X] Preview with real Wikipedia DE markup and HTML on preview page.
 - [X] Make webpack configuration work with multiple banner destinations (DEWP, mobile, English, WP.DE, etc).
 Allow for as much code sharing as possible.
-- [ ] Create upload plugin for webpack that can figure out the correct naming of the banner from the banner data and sends the wikitext to the appropriate page on meta.wikimedia.org / GS-Wiki.
+- [ ] Create upload plugin for webpack uses the campaign information from `campaign_info.toml` to upload the generated `.wikitext` file to the appropriate page on meta.wikimedia.org / GS-Wiki.
 - [ ] Add source maps to dev preview

 ## Random ideas